SteveAlexander/email-random-sig/README.md

 # email-sigs

-MacOS command linen app to maintain a collection of email signatures in the MacOS Mail application.
+MacOS command line app to maintain a collection of email signatures in the MacOS Mail application.

 Signatures are updated for all accounts, with a prefixed id.
 The default prefix is `<Autoquote >`, but this can be overridden.